Hyphaeic/HyphaeicOS/src-tauri/src/inputHandler/INPUT_HANDLER_README.md

 This is a domain-based keyboard navigation system for WASD-controlled cursor movement.
 It provides a visual cursor that moves between interactive elements within different UI "domains" (containers), with the ability to switch between domains via "gates".

 **Architecture**: **Rust-first** input capture.
 WASD/Enter/Space keys are captured at the OS level by Rust via `tauri-plugin-global-shortcut`.
 Navigation events are emitted directly from Rust to the frontend.
 The frontend **does not capture navigation keys** - it only listens for events.
+When the window blurs, global shortcuts are released so other apps can use these keys; they are re-registered on focus.

 ## Architecture